Comparing IM Cannabis (IMCC) and Its Rivals

-IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
-We will compare IM Cannabis to related businesses based on the strength of its profitability, risk, earnings, valuation, analyst recommendations, institutional ownership and dividends.
+IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
+We will compare IM Cannabis to similar companies based on the strength of its profitability, earnings, dividends, institutional ownership, analyst recommendations, risk and valuation.

+This is a summary of recent recommendations and price targets for IM Cannabis and its peers, as reported by MarketBeat.com.

 Profitability